| Title: | Minimal R/Shiny Interface to JavaScript Library 'ECharts' |

 cmd = 'tabset'

-Returns B) browsable when '...' params are provided by user
+Returns A) browsable when '...' params are provided

 cmd = 'button'